alexain/poke64-ios/Docs/ROADMAP.md

 Investigate integration with Ultimate 64 Elite-II and compatible current Commodore hardware exposing network APIs.

 - Discover supported hardware on the LAN.
-- Transfer PRG, D64, CRT and library items.
+- Transfer PRG, D64, D71, D81, CRT and library items where the target supports them.
 - Mount or eject media and remotely control reset or execution.
 - Exchange memory and program data.
 - Investigate audio/video streaming where supported by the hardware API.